mjrlowe/terminal_images/README.md

 _Note that the size might be different, as by default it adapts to the size of your terminal._

- You can also use the module, which has exports two functions: `getImageString` and `printImage`, which both take in an object with the same properties.
+ You can also use the module, which has exports two functions: `getImageStrings` and `printImage`, which both take in an object with the same properties.

  Here is an example of how you can use it: